-If SADs are statistically inclined to be hollow curves, it is no surprise that we have struggled to use the hollow curve to definitively identify the ecological processes that shape SADs.
-HoweverWhile SADs may be statistically constrained,, this does not necessarily mean that the SADthey cannot be biologically informative.
-Biological factors may introduce subtle, but meaningful, deviations between the shapes of observed SADs and the shapes of the SADs expected due to the mathematical constraints imposed by S and N, which we hereafter refer to as the “statistical baseline” (Locey and White 2013, Harte and Newman 2014).
-Thus, it may be possible to use these deviations to detect strong ecological processes or evaluate theories (Harte and Newman 2014, Xiao et al. 2016).
-If the vast majority of mathematically achievable SADs for a community share a similar shape, an empirically observed SAD that deviates even slightly from this statistical baseline is unlikely to have emerged at random (Locey and White 2013).
-Such a deviation is therefore likely to be the signature of a non-random – i.e., biological – process operating on the relative abundances of species (Harte and Newman 2014).
-It may be possible to evaluate ecological processes and theories based on how well they predict these deviations between observed SADs and their statistical baselines. instead of the aspects of shape
+While SADs may be statistically constrained, this does not necessarily mean that they cannot be biologically informative.
+Biological factors may introduce subtle, but meaningful, deviations between observed SADs and the expected shapes due to mathematical constraints.
+These expected shapes are imposed by dividing the total number of individuals in a community, N, among the total number of species, S, and are hereafter referred to as the statistical baseline (Locey and White 2013, Harte and Newman 2014).
+If the vast majority of mathematically achievable SADs for a community of given N and S share a similar shape, then an observed SAD that deviates even slightly from this statistical baseline is unlikely to have emerged at random (Locey and White 2013), and may be inferred as the signature of a non-random – i.e., biological – process operating on the relative abundances of species (Harte and Newman 2014).
+Consistent deviations between observed SADs and their statistical baselines across many communities then provides a way to evaluate and refine ecological theories.
+For example, there is a high prevalence of rare species in ecological communities (e.g. Nee 1991; Magurran 2003), but it is unclear to what extent this phenomenon may derive from mathematical constraints on the SAD compared to ecological processes.
+If the prevalence of rare species in observed distributions consistently exceeds what would be expected from the statistical baseline, we would be prompted to look for ecological mechanisms promoting rarity.
+The candidate theories could then be evaluated based on how well their predictions of the rare tails in the SAD matched observed distributions.
+Thus, it is the deviations from the statistical baseline that enable us to detect strong ecological processes or evaluate theories (Harte and Newman 2014, Xiao et al. 2016).

-Successfully interpreting SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and statistical baselines, which requires metrics and computational approaches that allow us to quantify and interpret whatever deviations may exist.
+Successfully interpreting SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and statistical baselines, via metrics and computational approaches.
 Here, we build upon the combinatoric approach developed by Locey and White (2013) to define and explore statistical baselines for SADs.
 For a given N (total number of individuals) and S (total number of species), there exists a finite (but potentially very large) set of possible distributions of individuals into species.
-Collectively, this set of possible SADs is referred to as the feasible set, with each possible SAD constituting a single element of the set.
-If an observed SAD is drawn at random from the set of mathematically possible SADs, it is likely to have a shape similar to the shapes most common in the feasible set.
-The feasible set can therefore be used as a statistical baseline for assessing whether observed SADs deviate from what is likely to occur merely due to mathematical constraints, and to explore how the statistical baseline varies over across ranges of values of S and N (Locey and White 2013).
+Collectively, this set of possible SADs is the feasible set, with each possible SAD constituting a single element of the set.
+If an observed SAD is drawn at random from the feasible set, it will be more likely to have a shape that is common in the feasible set.
+The feasible set therefore allows us to define the statistical baselines for assessing deviations in observed SADs and what is likely to occur merely due to mathematical constraints (Locey and White 2013).